AFSD(8)

 implementation itself requires a small amount of disk space and

-To change the size of a disk cache after initialization without
+overfilling the partition can cause the client machine to panic. - To change the size of a disk cache after initialization without

 rebooting, use the fs setcachesize command; the setting persists until the afsd command runs again or the fs setcachesize command is reissued.
-The fs setcachesize command does not work for memory caches.
+The fs setcachesize command does not work for memory caches. - o Sets the size of each cache chunk, and by implication the amount of

-data that the Cache Manager requests at a time from the File Server (how much data per fetch RPC, since AFS uses partial file
+- data that the Cache Manager requests at a time from the File Server

-For a disk cache, a chunk is a Vn file and this parameter sets the maximum size to which each one can expand; the default is 64 KB.
+transfer). - For a disk cache, a chunk is a Vn file and this parameter sets the

-For a memory cache, each chunk is a collection of contiguous memory blocks; the default is size is 8 KB.
+For a memory cache, each chunk is a collection of contiguous memory blocks; the default is size is 8 KB. - To override the default chunk size for either type of cache, use

 the -chunksize argument to provide an integer to be used as an exponent of two; see OPTIONS for details.
 For a memory cache, if